CVS, Walgreens announce opioid settlements totaling $10B

 Neither CVS nor Walgreens is admitting wrongdoing.

-Paul Geller, a lawyer for governments in the lawsuits, said talks with Walmart continue.
-Walmart representatives would not comment Wednesday.
+Representatives from Walmart did not immediately return calls Wednesday, but Paul Geller, a lawyer for governments in the lawsuits, said talks are continuing with the company.

 “These agreements will be the first resolutions reached with pharmacy chains and will equip communities across the country with the much-needed tools to fight back against this epidemic and bring about tangible, positive change,” lawyers for local governments said in a statement.
 “In addition to payments totaling billions of dollars, these companies have committed to making significant improvements to their dispensing practices to help reduce addiction moving forward.”